• Skip to primary navigation

 What kind of terms would one expect to find in website development terms and conditions?

-Amongst other things, the contract should deal with a specification of the website, payment terms, delivery timetable, test criteria to establish if/ when the site has been accepted by the customer, arrangements (if any) regarding source code, intellectual property rights, ending of the contract, bug fixing, ongoing support, portability.
-And so on.
+Depending on the size/nature of the contract, it may need to cover things like specification of the website, payment terms, delivery timetable, test criteria to establish if/when the site has been accepted by the customer, arrangements (if any) regarding source code, intellectual property rights, ending of the contract, bug fixing.

 What about app development contracts?